pimbrouwers/Falco/docs/en/request.md

 ## Accessing Request Data

-> Falco exposes a [uniform API](#model-binding) to obtain typed values from the various sources of request data.
-Note, the similarity in the various binders below.

-Reflection-based approaches to binding at IO boundaries work well for simple use cases.
-But as the complexity of the input rises it becomes error-prone and often involves tedious workarounds.
-This is especially true for an expressive, algebraic type system like F#.
-As such, it is often advisable to take back control of this process from the runtime.
-An added bonus of doing this is that it all but eliminates the need for `[<CLIMutable>]` attributes.

-We can make this simpler by creating a succinct API to obtain typed values from `IFormCollection`, `IQueryCollection`, `RouteValueDictionary`, `IHeaderCollection`, and `IRequestCookieCollection`.
-All of which are derivatives of `StringCollectionReader` which is an abstraction intended to make it easier to work with the string-based key/value collections.
+Falco exposes a __uniform API__ to obtain typed values from `IFormCollection`, `IQueryCollection`, `RouteValueDictionary`, `IHeaderCollection`, and `IRequestCookieCollection`.
+All implementations are derivatives of `StringCollectionReader` which is an abstraction intended to make it easier to work with the string-based key/value collections.

 ### Route Binding